hashicorp/go-tfe/docs/CONTRIBUTING.md

 ## Linting

 Linting is not necessarily required for a change to be merged, but it helps smooth the review process and catch common mistakes early.
+One important linter checks that `go fmt` has been run.
+Use `make fmt` to automatically format your source files before committing.
 If you'd like to run the linters manually, follow these steps:

 1. Ensure you have [installed golangci-lint](https://golangci-lint.run/usage/install/#local-installation)
 2. From the CLI, run `make lint`